YerongAI/Office-Tool-docs/docs/help/application.md

 Sometimes you can resolve issues by restarting Windows.

-## Insufficient memory to continue the execution of the program
+## Application cannot run on earlier version of Windows 10

-Disconnect network, then open Office Tool Plus again.
+Use Windows Update to install all available updates, and restart Windows to finish installation.

-If Office Tool Plus is working, reconnect to network.
+After that, try to run Office Tool Plus again.

 ## The window of Office Tool Plus is blank